Distance Constraint Satisfaction Problems: Endomorphisms

 \end{Proof}

-Observe that a constant $c(\Gamma)$ not only exists, but can actually be calculated given the distances $d_1,\ldots,d_n$.
+Observe that a constant $c(\Gamma)$ not only exists, but can actually be calculated given the distances $d_1,\ldots,d_n$: by the proof of Lemma~\ref{lem:orbit-bound}, it suffices to calculate a constant $c_q$ for all $0<q<D$.
+To do this, one must find a path of length $l_q$ between two numbers $u,v\in\Z$ with $d(u,v)=q$; this again amounts to solving the equation $x_1\cdot d_1 +\cdots+ x_n\cdot d_n=q$ (with variables $x_1,\ldots,x_n$) over $\Z$, which can be achieved by the extended Euclidean algorithm.

 In the following, we will keep the symbol $c$ reserved for the minimal constant guaranteed by the preceding lemma.

-\begin{Lemma} Let $e$ be an endomorphism of $\Gamma$.
-If for all $k>c+1$ there exist $x,y$ with $d(x,y)=k$ and $d(e(x),e(y))<k$, then $e$ generates a finite range operation whose range has size at most $2(c+1)$. \end{Lemma} \begin{Proof} Let $A\subseteq \mathbb{Z}$ be finite.
-We claim that $e$ generates a function $f_A$ which maps $A$ into a set of diameter at most $2c + 1$.
-The lemma then follows by the following standard local closure argument: Let $S$ be the set of all those functions $\alpha$ whose domain is a finite interval $[-n;n]\subseteq \Z$ and whose range is contained in the interval $[-c;c]$, and which have the property that there exists a function generated by $e$ which agrees with $\alpha$ on $[-n;n]$.
+\begin{Lemma} Suppose that $\Gamma$ is connected, and let $e$ be an endomorphism of $\Gamma$ with the property that for all $k>c+1$ there exist $x,y \in \Z$ with $d(x,y)=k$ and $d(e(x),e(y))<k$.
+Then $\Aut({\mathbb Z};\suc) \cup \{e\}$ generates an endomorphism whose range has size at most $2(c+1)$. \end{Lemma} \begin{Proof} Let $A\subseteq \mathbb{Z}$ be finite.
+We claim that $F:=\Aut({\mathbb Z};\suc) \cup \{e\}$ generates a function $f_A$ which maps $A$ into a set of diameter at most $2c + 1$.
+The lemma then follows by the following standard local closure argument: Let $S$ be the set of all those functions $\alpha$ whose domain is a finite interval $[-n;n]\subseteq \Z$ and whose range is contained in the interval $[-c;c]$, and which have the property that there exists a function generated by $F$ which agrees with $\alpha$ on $[-n;n]$.
 By our claim, $S$ is infinite.
 For functions $\alpha, \beta$ in $S$, write $\alpha\leq \beta$ iff $\beta$ is an extension of $\alpha$.
 Clearly, the set $S$, equipped with this order, forms a finitely branching tree; since the tree is infinite, it has an infinite branch (this easily verified fact is called K\"{o}nig's lemma) $B\subseteq S$.
-The branch $B$ defines a function $f$ from $\Z$ into the interval $[-c;c]$; since $e$ generates functions which agree with $f$ on arbitrarily large intervals of the form $[-n;n]$, we have that $f$ is generated by $e$, too.
+The branch $B$ defines a function $f$ from $\Z$ into the interval $[-c;c]$; since $F$ generates functions which agree with $f$ on arbitrarily large intervals of the form $[-n;n]$, we have that $f$ is generated by $F$, too.
 This completes the proof.